sepmein/mvai/README.md

     artificial intelligence program can do it more reliably than most humans.

-- Gather more data
+- **Gather more data**

     Data is key resource in the future.
 By providing online prediction services globally, model provider could collect a great amount of vector pictures.
 More pictures could increase the precision of the model.

 ##### Comparing to Human Performance
-Will surpass average human performance.
 In the last few years, a lot more machine learning teams have been talking about comparing the machine learning systems to human level performance.
 Because of advances in deep learning, the algorithms are suddenly working much better and have become much more feasible in a lot of application areas for machine learning.

-Comparing to Experts Performance
+Figure 2 AI model accuracy vs human performance
 ![human vs AI performance](https://github.com/sepmein/mvai/blob/master/AI%20vs%20human%20performance.jpg?raw=true)

 #### 1.1.2.
 How to do?